keigezellig/fruitHAP/README.md

 ### What is this all about? ###

-This first version (1.0) contains a sample setup which is used in my home to control the front doorbell and contains the following components:
+This version (2.0) contains a sample setup which is used in my home to control the front doorbell and contains the following components:

 * The Engine (the main component)
-* A module for the KlikAanKlikUit (KaKu) system (which is a 433 Mhz based X10 derivative system)
+* A controller for the KlikAanKlikUit (KaKu) system (which is a 433 Mhz based X10 derivative system)
-* A module for an IP Camera
+* A contoller for an IP Camera
-* Support for the following sensor types: Button, Camera
+* Support for the following sensor types: Button, Camera, Switch, Button+Camera, Switch+Camera
-* Sample sensor configuration that defines one ip camera and one button (which are placed above my front door)
-* Sample action that sends an alert to the message queue when the button is pressed (when someone is at the door) containing a snapshot of the camera
-* A notifier script that monitors the message queue for alerts and send it through Pushbullet to another device
+* A notifier script that monitors the message queue for alerts and send it through Pushbullet to another device (pushbullet-notifier)

-For more info about modules, sensors, actions and notifiers and general architecture see the Wiki
+For more in depth info about controllers, sensors, actions and general see my blog

-### How do I get set up? ###
+### Quick setup ###

-To get up and running with my sample setup, you need the following ingredients:
+Needed stuff:

 * A Raspberry PI (i use a Model B+, it should also work on other models, but i haven't tested it)
 * A network connection for the Raspberry PI (either wired or wireless, I use a wireless dongle from Edimax)